p-j-ward/boolearn-hs/README.md

 etc.
 ```
 Since our network architecture specified 4 input/code bits, each line has a binary assignment to those bits.
 This is followed by the number of times the assignment was used in generating the data.
-Because the data comprised $2^4$ distinct vectros, all $2^4$ assignments had to be used (exactly once). `train` lists them as increasing binary numbers.
+Because the data comprised $2^4$ distinct vectors, all $2^4$ assignments had to be used (exactly once). `train` lists them as increasing binary numbers.

 The most direct way to check our decoder is with the synthetic data generating program `data`.
 Here is what we get when we query its arguments:
 ```